Jackrispy/CraftSync/README.md

 CraftSync is source-available.
 You may view and contribute to the code but may not redistribute it or use it commercially without permission.

+The coding for this project was AI assisted.

 © 2026 CraftSync